 While the immediate benefits of changing jobs may be enticing for candidates, it’s wise to consider longer-term career plans.
 When the market does slow down, people who move around a lot may find they’ve hit a ceiling and struggle to find comparable roles to someone who might have stayed in their previous job for five or 10 years.

 Employers looking to retain staff should consider boosting salary packages by way of adding things like health care, gym memberships or even something as simple as paying staff overtime when they work on weekends.
 That’s the sort of benefit which can make a really big difference to individuals who are expected to work out of regular hours.

 Offering incentives to employees isn’t new, however, some employers are also working hard at addressing job satisfaction and the work-life balance of their staff, using this to retain their best people.

-“So there are a few companies focused on making sure staff aren’t working more than 40 to 45 hours a week, and being really focused around not just completing a job, but around mental health, because they know if they do those sort of hours for too long they’ll burn out and eventually leave.”
+We’re seeing more companies focused on making sure staff aren’t working more than 40 to 45 hours a week, and being tuned in around not just completing a job, but around mental health.
+These businesses know if their staff do too many hours for too long, they’ll burn out and eventually leave.

-Transport times, particularly in Auckland where workers may be commuting for hours each day over an extended period of time, are also an area some companies work to address.
-Massie says some businesses go as far as only working on projects where they know they have staff living in the area.
+Transport times, particularly in Auckland where workers may be commuting for hours each day, are also an area companies are working to address.
+Some businesses go as far as only working on projects where they know they have staff living in the area.